Gospel

 THANK YOU JESUS!!!!

-• Kenneth Moales - Serve The Lord Kenneth Moales – Serve The Lord
+Kenneth Moales – Serve The Lord

 I haven’t been able to google much about Kenneth Moales’ recording career.
 I believe this was his ensemble’s first LP & is probably from the early 70s.
 Moales is still apparently a respected evangelist & pastor, but I have no idea if he has other records or not.
-This would be a [...]
+This would be a great LP but […]

-• Lefon Andrews - Friendship With Lefon Andrews – Friendship With
+Lefon Andrews – Friendship With

 This is another inexplicable find from my favorite neighborhood thrift store (SEE ALSO: Joseph – Merry Christmas to You).
 I’ve been meaning to post this for a while, but I was stirred to action when I learned that said thrift store closed forever this past weekend.
 I am sad.
 Seriously, that store was like a [...]

-• The Followers - Gospel Meeting The Followers – Gospel Meeting
+The Followers – Gospel Meeting

 Normally I am not a big fan or hunter of gospel records.
 The gospel field is so incredibly huge & filled with so many records that are so awful that it is pretty tough to know where to start.
 So I guess I am a dabbler at best when it comes to gospel records.
 I [...]